karimtoulba/play-js/README.md

-Javascript for Beginners - Cheatsheet
+Javascript for Beginners - Cheatsheets